Griffith Park

 Natural Beauty

-Elevations range from 384 to 1,625 feet above sea level, with Mount Hollywood being the highest peak.
-The park's plant communities include coastal sage scrub, oak and walnut woodlands, and riparian vegetation in its deep canyons.
+The park rises dramatically from 384 feet to a towering 1,625 feet above sea level, with Mount Hollywood standing as its highest point.
+Walking through the park, you'll encounter a rich tapestry of plant communities - coastal sage scrub, oak and walnut woodlands, and lush riparian vegetation thriving in the deep canyons.

 History